clawfire/portfolio/_pages/techwatch.md

 published: false

 ---
 Started a little bit before joining Smile, I started doing some curation on my tech watch online and started to publish it [on GetRevue](https://www.getrevue.co/profile/thibault).
 The topics could be from nerdy stuff to very marketing elements.
 And I tried to update the people with the stuff happening in my pro / personal life.

+When I got my new position of _Innovation Evangelist_ at Smile, and having the opportunity to design my job, I integrated this tech watch to my work.
+Starting with only internal newsletter + posting on [Innovation's Squad Medium](https://medium.com/smileinnovation).

 [Subscribe to my Techwatch at Smile](http://eepurl.com/dM4NAM)